-Before joining the firm, Ms. Neely clerked for the Honorable Lee H. Rosenthal in the Southern District of Texas, and will be clerking on the Ninth Circuit during the 2019–2020 term.
+Before joining the firm, Ms. Neely clerked for the Honorable Lee H. Rosenthal in the Southern District of Texas and will be taking a sabbatical from School Violence Law in 2019–2020 to clerk for a federal appellate court.

 Ms. Neely graduated magna cum laude from NYU School of Law, where she was a member of the Order of the Coif, recipient of the Harry J. Rudick Memorial Award for Excellence in Taxation, a staff editor for the Annual Survey of American Law, and a member of the NYU Law Women Board and the International Refugee Assistance Project.
 Ms. Neely earned her undergraduate degree in Spanish, with honors, from Grinnell College.